-It’s a great option for keeping your garden organized, and if you don’t want to plant directly on the ground so as to keep critters away from your produce.
-It’s easier on your back when watering or tending your plants.
-This design also allows you to attach trellising.
+A simple and inexpensive raised planter stand is a great solution for a variety of garden issues.
+It is a great option for keeping your garden organized, and if you don’t want to plant directly on the ground to keep critters away from your produce.
+It is easier on your back when watering or tending your plants.
+This design is also ideal for trellising.

 What would you be planting on your own raised planter stand?

 If you have other ideas on how this can be improved, let us know in the comments section.

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.

 How to Make Your Own Raised Planter Stand